 We all have some idea of what a brand is.
-A Ford, or a Chevy, Apple, Amazon.
+A Ford, a Chevy, Apple, or Amazon.

-Back in the day it was usually a name spread by word of mouth.
 Ford for example.
 A white signature with a blue oval shaped background and a white border.

 I am not sure if you could imagine this in any other form, different colors, or different style of signature.